KingSimpa69/fella_sales_bot/README.md

    - Using npm: `npm run start`

 &nbsp;7.
+To shutdown the bot, press `CTRL + C`

-Customize the bot by modifying `discordBot.js` to fit your needs!
+&nbsp;8.
+Customize the bot for your project by modifying `discordBot.js`!